World Made by Hand: Synopsis

 Narrated by Robert Earle, a local carpenter who has lost his wife and son, the novel focuses on four separate "cultures" that represent the directions society could go after a breakdown of modern social norms.
 The citizens of Union Grove are living on the tail end of a national catastrophe, with their community slowly falling apart from neglect and natural decay.
 Within their community, a separate group of scrappers and thugs led by Wayne Karp run the "General Store" out of the town dump and live in a group of trailers known as Karptown.
-The third faction is led by Steven Bullock, a wealthy farmer with a vision who has set his farm up like an English manor and strives to become self-sufficient.
+The third faction is led by Stephen Bullock, a wealthy farmer with a vision who has set his farm up like an English manor and strives to become self-sufficient.
 As the story begins Brother Jobe comes to town, the leader of the New Faith Church, a religious group that has fled the south and settle into the old high school.
 Much of the rest of the nation seems to be falling apart, with nuclear blasts destroying such major cities as Los Angeles and Washington, D.C., cities devolving, and a fractured United States.
 These forces struggle to respect life in a way that was taken for granted before events changed, and build pragmatically for a new future.
 Earle's experiences are the focus of this struggle.

 Kunstler explores themes of local and sustainable living.
 Kunstler describes his imaginary world as an "enlightened nineteenth century" in interviews.
 The overarching premise, however, is a stark look into the future at the dire consequences of the poor American urban planning system, and the complete lack of workability the contemporary suburban arrangement possesses without the continuous input of easy-to-find and abundant energy to maintain its infrastructure.
 This has been the core theme of Kunstler's nonfiction works, including the Geography of Nowhere (1993) and The Long Emergency.